In this unit, you will configure connectivity between the CoreServicesVnet and the ManufacturingVnet by adding peerings to allow traffic flow.

 Select TestVM1.

-On TestVM1, select Connect > RDP.
+On TestVM1, select Connect > Connect.

 On **TestVM1 | Connect, select **Download RDP file. |